Super prime property is the top 1% of the property market by value.

 Most agents will class the top 5% of property as Prime and top 1% as Super Prime.

 All the larger estate agencies now have a Super Prime department.
 To differentiate between the various teams, the agents make the demarcation much simpler.
-The Super Prime Agents will usually focus on the property over £10,000,000 or above £4,000/sqft.
+The agents will usually focus on the property over £10,000,000 or above £4,000/sqft.

 These figures vary in the Home Counties and country markets.